 |System.Windows.Automation||Clients for finding automation elements, registering for events and working with control patterns.|

 Standard Windows programming has always exposed the relationship between elements in the user interface in a parent/child relational structure.
 UI Automation clients view the UI elements on the desktop (a UI element would be, for example, the OK button) as a set of automation elements that are arranged in a tree structure.
 Automation elements are referenced through a common object (AutomationElement to enable consistent information, interaction, and a navigation model.
-UI Automation unifies disparate UI Frameworks so that code can be written against one API rather than several.
+UI Automation unifies disparate UI Frameworks such as Avalon, Trident, and Win32 so that code can be written against one API rather than several.

 Within the automation tree there is a root automation element that represents the current desktop and whose children represent application windows on the desktop.
-Each of these child elements can contain automation elements representing the UI elements that make up their UI, such as menus, buttons, toolbars, and others.
+Each of these child elements can contain automation elements representing the UI elements comprising their UI, such as menus, buttons, toolbars, and others.
 Each piece of UI can contain automation elements representing their content, such as menu items or list items.
-Even a button, which does not contain any items, may have children automation elements that represent the basic UI components that make up the button, such as text and rectangles.
+Even a button, which does not contain any items, may have children automation elements that represent the basic UI components that comprise the button, such as text and rectangles.

 It is important to note that the automation tree is not a fixed structure.
 For performance reasons it is built on demand starting with an automation element that the client specifies.

 The automation tree can be filtered to create customized views of the tree that contain only those automation elements that are relevant for a particular client.
 This approach allows clients to customize the structure presented through UI Automation to their particular needs.
 Default views are provided by the UI Automation framework, but clients can also define custom views.